 Duomo di Milano

-This marvelous Gothic cathedral is undoubtedly the main attraction of the city.
+This marvelous Gothic cathedral is undoubtedly the main attraction in Milan.
 And I bet you’ll agree!
 Its intrinsic design is one of a kind.
 It’s also the third largest cathedral in the world.
+Get your ticket to the Duomo, museum and more plus an audio guide here.